YangL-0521/MIR-PED-Net/README.md

 ## Required environment
 pytorch >= 1.7.1

 The rest of the required libraries are in requirements.txt

+## Important Document Description
+model_datd ----------- Folder to store the number of classes for the dataset

+VOCdevkit ------------ The data set is stored in a folder.
+You can read the readme file in the folder to set the data set

+nets ----------------- Primary network storage

+voc_annotation.py ---- Split the dataset.
+Save the data set into the VOCdevkit folder according to the instructions.
+Run this file to divide the data set into training set, validation set, and test set

+summary.py ----------- View files for the number of network parameters and floating-point operations

+train.py ------------- Training file

+yolo.py -------------- After training, the yolo.py file is used to set parameters such as weights, data sets, and input sizes to test the results, whether it's get_map or predict.

+get_map.py ----------- File of detection results on the test set

+predict.py ----------- File to visualize the results on the test set

+## Acquisition Method of Infrared Pedestrian Dataset
+FLIR dataset download address is: https://www.flir.com/oem/adas/adas-dataset-form/.
+KAIST dataset download address is: https://github.com/SoonminHwang/rgbt-ped-detection.

 ## Training steps
 1. Dataset preparation